STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: INTRODUCTION

 We propose a new trajectory planning algorithm called STITCHER that can perform real-time motion primitive searches across long distances in complex environments.
 STITCHER utilizes an innovative three-stage planning architecture to generate smooth and expressive trajectories by \emph{stitching} motion primitives together through graph search.
 The first two stages are designed to expedite the motion primitive search in the final stage by constructing a compact but expressive search graph and search heuristic.
 Specifically, given a set of waypoints computed in the first stage, we create a velocity graph by representing nodes as sampled velocities at each waypoint, and edges as quick-to-generate minimum-time trajectories.
 We employ dynamic programming on this graph, using the Bellman equation to compute the cost-to-go for each node.
 Critically, the cost-to-go is then used as an admissible heuristic to efficiently guide the motion primitive search in the third stage.
 We also leverage a greedy graph pre-processing step to form a compact motion primitive graph.
 We prove all graphs are finite and that the proposed heuristic is admissible.
 These technical results are critical as they guarantee i) \emph{a priori} time and memory complexity bounds and ii) trajectory optimality with respect to the graph discretization.
 To further reduce computation time, we improve the collision checking procedure from \cite{Lopez17:Aggressive}, by leveraging the known free space from previous nearest-neighbor queries, bypassing the rigidity and computational complexity of free space decomposition.
 Additionally, we show that employing a simple sampling procedure in the final search stage is effective at pruning candidate trajectories that violate complex state or actuator constraints.
-STITCHER was extensively tested in two simulation environments to evaluate algorithmic innovations and assess its performance against two state-of-the-art optimization-based planners \cite{Tordesillas22:FASTER,Wang22:Geometrically}.
+STITCHER was extensively tested in two simulation environments to evaluate algorithmic innovations and assess its performance against three state-of-the-art optimization-based planners \cite{Tordesillas22:FASTER,Wang22:Geometrically,Kondo26:Mighty}.
 STITCHER is shown to generate high-quality, dynamically feasible trajectories over long distances (over 50 m) with computation times in the milliseconds, and consistently generates trajectories faster than the state-of-the-art with comparable execution times.
+Finally, we tested the trajectories designed by STITCHER in hardware to show that the trajectories were dynamically feasible, adhered to physical constraints, and could be tracked via standard geometric cascaded control at high speeds (up to 63 km/h).